mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ## Navigation Graph

 The graph above we'll call **navigation graph**.
-Why it's a graph?
-Because it has cycles.
 It's important to mention that the **navigation graph is directed**.
-Usually, the edges between the individual nodes are representsd by links in our application.
+Usually, the edges between the individual nodes are represented by links in our application.
 This means that if we have an edge between `/a` and `/b`, we most likely have a link between these two pages.
 Of course, another way the user to navigate between `/a` and `/b` is by directly using the address bar of the browser.

 For our purposes, we're going to use the navigation graph from Google Analytics which we have extracted with `@mlx/ga`.

 ## Page Graph

-Although the navigation graph look pretty handy, it's not usable for our bundling purposes becase usually our applications have parametrized routes.
+Although the navigation graph looks pretty handy, it's not usable for our purposes because often our applications' routes are parametrized.
 For example, let's suppose we have the routes:

 ```text
 /a